 - a.
 Advocate for the use of MSDI data in state and local business processes, programs, and workflows. - b.
-Attend appropriate meetings and conferences including the Montana Association of Counties, Montana Association of Planners, Montana State IT Conference, Montana Association of Geographic Information Professionals, the National States Geographic Information Council (NSGIC) and other meetings of subject matter experts. - c.
+Attend appropriate meetings and conferences including the Montana Association of Counties, Montana Association of Planners, Montana Association of Registered Land Surveyors, Montana League of Cities & Towns, State IT Conference, Montana Association of Geographic Information Professionals, Tribal Transportation Planners Symposiums, the National States Geographic Information Council (NSGIC), and other meetings of subject matter experts. - c.
 Preserve and improve relationships with MSDI data providers through support and local visits that foster knowledge transfer. - d.
 Promote the use of GIS within mobile technology: - i.
 Improving field data collection efforts by integrating the use of GIS. - ii.
 Creation of new mapping applications that are optimized for mobile use. - iii.
 Exploring the use of citizen science through mobile technology.